AylanBoscarino/typed-react-native-starter-pack/README.md

 }

 ```
 Note that we're passing it to `provideRedux` before returning it in the callback
 passed as second argument of `registerComponent`, that's needed if we wish to
 provide the component with Redux's state, which is usually the case.

 Next we just need to add the component as part of our app's navigation.
 For
-simplicity sake we'll add as parte of the stack navigation shipped with the
+simplicity's sake we'll add as parte of the stack navigation shipped with the
 starter pack in src/navigation/stack.ts.

 ```ts